bhanupratap222333/telebot_GPT_3.5_Turbo/README.md

 ## prerequisites

--Python 3.7
+- Python 3.7
--A telegram account
+- A telegram account
--An OpenAI account for API key
+- An OpenAI account for API key

 ## How to run code: